readthedocs/readthedocs.org/docs/abandoned-projects.rst

 Name conflict resolution for active projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The maintainers of RTD are not arbiters in disputes around *active* projects.
+The maintainers of Read the Docs are not arbiters in disputes around *active* projects.
 The maintainers recommend users to get in touch with each other and solve the
 issue by respectful communication.